TMCSF ESTABLISHED 1998

 We recognise that you have critical needs and aspirations, including and not limited to the following.

-- Disaster mitigation and management.
+- Disaster mitigation and management;

-- Economic and industrial sustainability.
+- Economic and industrial sustainability;

-- Justice and respect for persons.
+- Justice and respect for persons;

-- Lifelong and virtual (online) education and training.
+- Lifelong and virtual (online) education and training;

-- Substantive health and other human services
+- Substantive health and other human services; and,

 - Vibrant or healing ecosystems.

-Human Rights and Mediation
+Human Rights in Mediation

 There are various entry points to facilitate the upholding of human rights including mediation, counselling, the arts, and supports.
 Mediation often occurs when an impartial mediator assists you and others in pinpointing contested issues such as at home or work, creating alternatives, and developing resolutions generally based on your shared interests.

 Chronic stress contributes to deteriorating health, including increased muscle pain, headaches, and high blood pressure.
 Limiting stress from negatively impacting your life is imperative for long-term health.
 Open and respectful communications regularly decrease conflict between you and others with different and shared ideas, values, and beliefs.
 Agreements need not be consistent with precedents or prevailing standards in societies, although they must adapt to your changing needs and priorities.

 Human Rights and Counselling

-Human Rights and the Arts
+Human Rights in the Arts

 The entitlement to “freedom of artistic expression” is explicitly mentioned in international agreements.
 (The Office of the High Commissioner for Human Rights, 2024).
 People possess the right to explore, gather, and disseminate a variety of information and ideas through artistic means.
 Furthermore, individuals are entitled to appreciate artistic creations and the creativity of others.

-The expressiveness of the arts brings smiles and is a means for you to become calm and relaxed.
+The expressiveness of the arts can bring smiles and is a means for you to become calm and relaxed.
 Furthermore, audiovisual materials may engender an emotionally safe place to enhance spiritual, mind and body interconnections.
-Visual arts involve personal and social exploration and analysis.
+Visual arts often involve personal and social exploration and analysis.
 Equally important observational and reflective skills, including photography.
 Your family, friends, and others can reach your fullest potential with the arts as a form of creative expression!
 Over the years, it has been a privilege to learn this notion from many people, including students, storytellers, and practitioners, perhaps like you.

 Human Rights and Supports